sduras/msts-micropython/README.md

 interval 1900-01-01 through 2100-12-31.
 Guaranteed bounds: 2 degrees in
 ecliptic longitude, 0.5 degrees in ecliptic latitude, 1% in distance, 0.02 in illuminated fraction.
 Typical errors are much smaller.

-Coordinates are geocentric, referenced to the mean ecliptic and equinox of date.
-Input is interpreted as UTC; Delta-T is not applied. msts does not model topocentric effects, nutation, aberration, or libration, and does not predict eclipses or compute rise and set times.
-Do not use it to point a telescope.

 ## Requirements